uesp/skyedit/ReadMe.txt

   - Drag-and-drop operations are supported in more locations
   - Tooltips for most controls
   - View raw data/hex display of records
+  - Quickly view only active records or records with a matching editor ID

       Resource Viewer
   ---------------------------
   - Seperate window for viewing and selecting game resources (textures, meshes, sounds, icons, etc...)
   - View resources in DATA path as well as within known BSA files.
+  - Basic script editor and compiler using the official Papyrus compiler.

       Import/Export
   ---------------------------
   - Import/export most records from/to CSV (Comma Seperated Value) files
-  - Most records fields supported
+  - Most basic records fields supported
   - Existing records are automatically updated/overwritten when importing
   - Formids automatically assigned to new imported records